Safe Spot provides services to help children and families affected by sexual abuse or severe physical abuse. Our services include:

 Safe Spot is one of more than 800 child advocacy centers across the U.S. Child advocacy centers provide many benefits to children, families and the community at large:

 Better for Children

 A child friendly environment.
-SAFE Spot is bright, cheery and welcoming.
-It's more comfortable and more private than a police station or an office.
+Safe Spot is bright, cheery and welcoming.
+It's more comfortable and more private than a police station or office.

 Ongoing care.
-SAFE Spot’s victim advocate tracks cases over time to be sure victims continue to get the services they need, even after DSS and criminal investigations are closed.
+Safe Spot tracks cases over time to be sure victims continue to get the services they need, even after DSS and criminal investigations are closed.

 Better emotional and physical health.
 Adverse childhood experiences like child sexual abuse have been linked to a higher incidence of chronic health conditions in later life.
 When kids get the help they need when they need it, they can recover, reducing the risk of poor health in the future.

 Children served by a child advocacy center are more likely to get the services they need to recover from abuse.

 Greater convenience.
 Investigation, counseling and victim assistance are all provided locally.